 I had also brought from the kitchen a huge purple bone china teapot filled with a very good Ceylon tea flavoured with cinnamon and cloves.

-I sat and focused on my studies, seeping delicious, warm liquid from my mug and scribbling on leftover paper.
-I glanced at the old fashioned tarnished silver clock on the mantelpiece without thinking until I realized hours had slipped by as it was already three in the morning.
+I sat and focused on my studies, seeping delicious, warm liquid from my mug and scribbling on scrap paper.
+I glanced at the old-fashioned tarnished silver clock on the mantelpiece without thinking until I realised hours had slipped by as it was already three in the morning.
 “Merry Christmas, little white butterfly”, I whispered, and here it appeared again, raising itself over the ticking clock until it was facing the enormous Venetian mirror over the mantelpiece.

 It seemed to recoil in horror, flying haphazardly backwards, but I couldn’t fathom how such an iridescent, graceful being could frighten anyone or anything, including itself.